wkumari/draft-vandergaast-edns-client-subnet/README.md

-Contavalli, et al.        Expires July 16, 2015                [Page 25]
+Contavalli, et al.       Expires August 28, 2015               [Page 25]

-Internet-Draft        Client Subnet in DNS Queries          January 2015
+Internet-Draft        Client Subnet in DNS Queries         February 2015

    o  Moved comment about retrying for REFUSED to section on "Handling